What is the difference between closed and open book contracts?

 Whichever type of contract is chosen and entered into, all other contract management best-practice principles apply.
 We need our 3PL supplier to remain in business for the long term.
 Without a fair and market-related profit margin, his business may fail which is the biggest risk for you, the customer.

-Our directors are experienced logistics consultants who have worked closely with clients in a range of sectors and countries to improve or expand their warehouse and distribution centre operations.
+Our directors are experienced logistics consultants who have worked closely with clients in a range of sectors and countries and helped them outsource their logistics operations to the correct provider.